-One thing to keep in mind about Half Dome is that you need to prepare yourself.
+One thing to keep in mind about a Half Dome wedding is that you need to prepare yourself.
 It’s going to be a 16-mile roundtrip hike in wedding clothing.
 So, if you’ve been putting away that gym membership offers, it’s time to hit it.

-Another thing is that you need to apply for a permit to visit this point on top of your yosemite wedding permit.
+Another thing is that you need to apply for a permit to visit this point on top of your Yosemite wedding permit.